Sami1309/nano-banana-hack/README.md

 URL: https://nano-banana-hack.onrender.com/

-Concise, camera-first concepting for room upgrades.
-Snap or upload your room photo, describe a vibe, and get IKEA-first product tiers (Low/Mid/High), quick composites, isometric view, voice input, and iterative refinements.
+Nano-banana for interior decoration.
+Takes a user's prompt to search a fitting addition to their room, update it, see it from a top-down isomorphic view and view it in 3d.

 Features
-- IKEA-first search by default; deduped product results.
+- IKEA-first search by default; Google custom search engine for shopping results
 - Voice input (press-and-hold via ElevenLabs STT).
 - L/M/H composites with your room photo (fal nano-banana/edit).
 - Finalize to an isometric view; optional “Show in 3D” to view a GLB in-app.